anuja-sh/resale-shopping-web/car-resale-web/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+#### The Server End Points are configured in the environments in project root folder.